Namgyal Rinpoche

+A photo of the mural depicting Ananda Bodhi, who was later recognized as Namgyal Rinpoche, in the Maitreya Hall at Sayadaw U Thila Wunta's Dat Pon Zon Aung Min Gaung Monastery in Yangon.
+Photo by Catherine Pawasarat, mural painting by Victoria Oginski.

-Namgyal Rinpoche, Karma Tenzin Dorje (1931–2003), born Leslie George Dawson in Toronto, Canada, was a Buddhist monk (bhikkhu) ordained in Burma who later became a lama in the Tibetan Kagyu school of Varayana Buddhism.
+Namgyal Rinpoche, Karma Tenzin Dorje (1931–2003), born Leslie George Dawson in Toronto, Canada, was a Buddhist monk (bhikkhu) ordained in Burma who later became a lama in the Tibetan Kagyu school of Vajrayana Buddhism.

 Early life

 Namgyal Rinpoche was born Leslie George Dawson in 1931, October 11, and raised in Toronto, Canada by parents of Irish and Scottish descent and attended Jarvis Baptist Seminary, before going on to the University of Michigan in Ann Arbor, USA, where he studied philosophy and psychology and became active in Socialist politics.
 After visiting Moscow to address an international youth conference, he became disillusioned with politics, and moved to London in 1954.

 Theravāda studies in Asia

 While in London he studied Buddhism and in 1956 met the Sayadaw U Thila Wunta, a Burmese monk who accepted Leslie Dawson as a student.
 That same year he traveled to Bodh Gaya, India to rejoin the Sayadaw and received ordination as a sāmaṇera (novice monk).
 He continued on to Burma where he was ordained as Ananda Bodhi bhikkhu at the Shwedagon Pagoda in Yangon in 1958.
 He began intensive training and meditation practice under the guidance of U Thila Wunta and Mahasi Sayadaw, then in Thailand with Chao Khun Phra Rajasiddhimuni at Wat Mahadhatu in Bangkok.
 In Sri Lanka he studied the Pāli Canon, the Visuddhimagga, and other classical texts before receiving the title acharya (teacher of Dharma).